Chris741233/BBS_config/README.md

 // -- library for config Bafang BBSxx
 #include <BBS_config.h>

-// -- objet Serial2 BBS_config
+// -- objet BBS_config
 BBS_config bbs;

 // All your settings for your Bafang BBSxx (this file must be in the same folder as this sketch)
 #include "BbsSetting.h"

-// --- GPIO and init serial object ----
+// --- GPIO and init Serial object (SerialBbs) ----
 #if USE_ESP32
     // ESP32
     const int RX2_PIN    = 16;  // RX Serial2 (16 default esp32)